sakhnik/nvim-ui/README.md

 I need an easy deployable low latency UI for NeoVim in Windows.
 It should be both simple and flexible.
 Turns out, it's quite easy to code after experiments with SpyUI.

-The required font DejaVuSansMono.ttf is ubiquitously installed in Linux.
+The required font DejaVuSansMono.ttf is ubiquitously available in Linux.
 In Windows, they it could be installed with [chocolatey](https://community.chocolatey.org/packages/dejavufonts): `choco install dejavufonts`.

 # TODO